-\ If available or applicable

-- 5. Prepare a presentation rendering at the direction of the PM for university approval. - 6.
+- If available or applicable - 5.
+Prepare a presentation rendering at the direction of the PM. - 6.
 Provide a concise presentation of the proposed Schematic Design solution.
-The narrative should focus on important features of the design addressing the project statement outlined in the introduction.
-Include a general description of proposed materials and building systems.
-Also explain how the design accommodates future modifications (flexibility) and expansion (expandability).
-Typical subheadings might include Site Plan, Interior Design/Building Organization, Architectural Solution, Exterior Design/Building Appearance, and Future Expansion.
+Narrative should focus on important features of the design addressing the project statement outlined in the introduction.
+A general description of proposed materials and building systems should also be included as well as planning for future modifications

+(flexibility) and expansion (expandability).
+Typical subheadings might include: Site Plan, Interior Design/Building Organization, Architectural Solution, Exterior Design/Building Appearance and Future Expansion.